narenandu/narenvadapalli_dot_com/contents/blog/slurm-intro/index.md

 ![](./arch.gif)

-# What are different entities in SLURM and How are they managed?
+# What are different entities in SLURM ?

 - **Nodes** - Actual Compute nodes
 - **Partitions** - Logical grouping of nodes a.k.a `Job Queues` with an mix of constraints (job size limit / job time limit), priority